javelit/docs/content/develop/api-reference/layout/_index.md

 ## Complex layouts

-Jeamlit provides several options for controlling how different elements are laid out on the screen.
+Javelit provides several options for controlling how different elements are laid out on the screen.

 <TileContainer>
 <RefCard href="/develop/api-reference/layout/jt.columns">